A Welcome from the St Margaret's Principal, Ros Curtis

 Welcome to the St Margaret’s website.
 I have had the privilege of being Principal of St Margaret’s since 2011.

 As you browse the pages of this website, I invite you to Discover the St Margaret’s Difference.
 As you view our videos, learn more about our educational approach, and enjoy the many images, I hope you begin to sense what is different about this school and that you’ll be moved to come and visit us, where you will, I believe, get a true sense of the unique aspects of a St Margaret’s education.

-It’s a difference borne not just from the present, but one steeped in the school’s origins and the legacy of the Sisters of the Society of the Sacred Advent, who established what would become St Margaret’s over 120 years ago.
+It’s a difference borne not just from the present, but one steeped in the school’s origins and the legacy of the Sisters of the Society of the Sacred Advent, who established what would become St Margaret’s 128 years ago.
 Underpinned by the Anglican faith, St Margaret’s has remained true to the Sisters’ calling to prepare young women for further education and for life.
 In the words of Sister Bernadine in 1939, “setting the feet of future generations on the right path”.

 This means educating the whole child while also recognising that every child is different.
 One of this school’s greatest strengths is its smaller size, allowing for a personalised approach to learning.
 In addition we provide our students with the broadest range of experiences to choose from so they can explore many interests that can lead to greater self-discovery.

 We offer 21 sports, a thriving cultural program across music and visual and performing arts, clubs and activities, and place a strong emphasis on social responsibility.
 Ultimately, we want our young women to graduate with the confidence to go out into the world and use the strengths discovered and developed at St Margaret’s to make a positive contribution locally, nationally and globally.